Foley-ops/CodeSense/README.md

 ### Python

-Dive into challenges crafted specifically for the Python programming language.
-These challenges touch upon both the elegant simplicity and the powerful capabilities of Python, making them suitable for learners at varying stages of their Python journey.
+Explore challenges meticulously designed for the Python programming language.
+Delving into its dynamic nature and rich libraries, these tasks cater to both beginners discovering Python's charm and seasoned developers honing their craft.

 - [Spell Checker](C/Spell%20Checker)